Cover image of post 11 Architecture Portfolio Cover Tips to Stand Out + 21 Examples

 Jagrit Vij’s portfolio was created for landing an internship position.
 We love the originality of the building graphic.
 Not sticking to regular visualization rules, he’s managed to create something unique.

-#8 Make a Strong First Impression
+#8 Make a strong first impression

 architecture portfolio example by Abraham Novemmarnus